Historic Wichita Tour

-The iconic 44-foot, 5-ton Keeper of the Plains steel sculpture pays tribute to the Native Americans who made the area their home before the arrival of settlers.
-Located at the confluence of the Arkansas and Little Arkansas rivers, the Keeper Plaza features exhibits depicting the Plains Indians’ way of life.
-Access to the plaza area is by two bow-and-arrow-inspired cable-stay bridges or through the Mid-America All-Indian Center during the day.
-The center houses a museum, gallery of nations and a gift shop featuring artists’ work.
+The iconic 44-foot Keeper of the Plains steel sculpture pays tribute to the Native Americans who made the area their home before the arrival of settlers.
+Located at the confluence of the Big and Little Arkansas rivers, the Keeper Plaza features exhibits depicting the Plains Indians’ way of life.
+Access to the plaza area is by two bow-and-arrow-inspired cable-stay bridges or through the Mid-America All-Indian Museum during the day.
+The museum houses a gallery of nations and a gift shop featuring artists’ work.
 They also host programs showcasing the heritage of the American Indian.

 The Keeper is majestic in any light but if possible see the 15-minute “Ring of Fire” at 9 p.m. (spring and summer) or 7 p.m. (fall and winter), weather permitting.